remirobert/foursquare-kit-ios/README.md

 # foursquare-kit-ios

 Foursquare Kit is a easy way to use the Foursquare API in your apps.
 You can search for venues, get details and photos.
-Foursquare Kit is a very light framework without any dependencies, extensible, and tested.
+It's a very light framework without any dependencies, extensible, and tested.
+It doesn't cover all the APIs yet.
+If you have a specific need, please be free to open an issue, or a pull request.

 ## Installation